Get ready to feel the sea breeze and the freedom of the open road, all while tasting fresh fall flavours and enjoying awe-inspiring coastal sunsets.

 Experience the joie de vivre that comes alive in the Acadian Peninsula!
 During this section of your road trip, you’ll be surrounded by joyous Acadian culture, magnificent coastal views, and delicious eats.

-Whether you’re taking in Miscou bogs from the top of the Miscou Lighthouse (we especially recommend this route in the Fall when they turn bright red), discovering Hay Island (île aux Foins) in Neguac, or enjoying the trails at Club plein air Caraquet, this region is a nature lover’s paradise.
+Whether you’re taking in the Miscou bogs ablaze in red from the top of the Miscou Lighthouse, exploring the Ecological Park of the Acadian Peninsula on Lamèque Island, discovering the île aux Foins in Neguac, or enjoying the trails at Club plein air Caraquet, fall in this region is a nature lover’s paradise.

 You can’t truly have experienced the Acadian Peninsula without visiting the Village Historique Acadien.
-This living museum is built around a 2.2 km circuit bordered with about 40 historic buildings where fully bilingual interpretive guides who portray the daily lives of the Acadian people from 1770 to 1949.
+This living history site takes you on a journey through Acadian lives from 1770 to 1949, with over 40 historic buildings brought to life by costumed and fully bilingual interpreters.
+In early September, the annual Fall Fair is a must!
 After the regular season ends (mid-september), the site is open for free to walkers, cyclists and dogs (on a leash) every fall and winter days from 8 a.m. to 4 p.m.

 If you like history, the Tracadie Historical Museum, the Acadian Museum in Caraquet and the Founding Cultures Museum in Grande-Anse are also worth a visit.

 For cycling enthusiasts, the Acadian Peninsula has a unique experience in store: the Véloroute de la Péninsule acadienne (VPA).
-It boasts an impressive 140 paved kilometers (over 600km if you count connecting roads and its 14 circuits) which will lead you across narrow coastlines, inland villages, and lively fishing ports.
+It boasts 70 paved kilometres of off-road trails (over 600 km if you count connecting roads and its 14 circuits) which will lead you across narrow coastlines, inland villages, and lively fishing ports.

 No matter how many wheels take you to your destination, be sure to set aside a few hours for a trip to Aquarium NB in Shippagan.
-Here you’ll find more than 1,000 aquatic specimens and fascinating experiences like the touch tank and the harbour seal’s meal (daily at 11am and 4pm until the end of September).
+Here you’ll see over 1,000 marine species, touch fascinating sea creatures in the interactive tank, and watch the harbour seals' meal (daily at 11am and 4pm until the end of September).

 For some fall fun with the family, go to Verger Haut-Tilley Road west of Tracadie for apple-picking.
 They have 1000 apple trees with more than 15 varieties of red and white apples, a sunflower garden and vegetables.